Centralizing Control of Your Backup Plans with AWS Backup

 aws backup start-on-demand-backup --resource-arn <ResourceARN> --backup-plan-arn <BackupPlanARN>

-In this example, replace <ResourceARN> with the ARN of the resource you want to back up, and replace <BackupPlanARN> with the ARN of the backup plan you want to use.
+Replace <ResourceARN> with the ARN of the resource you want to back up, and <BackupPlanARN> with the ARN of the backup plan you want to use.

 AWS SDK Support